3 Things I Recently Told My Imaginary Boyfriend

 You’re already confident.
 You know who you are, and that’s wonderful.
 I’m still figuring out who I am, which is also okay.
 But I can’t figure out who I am until I leave you behind.

 Sean, I had amazing plans for us.
 My six years of crushing on you were not going to be wasted.
-You were going to fall in love with me and quit your job in order to pursue a relationship with me…since college policy bans staff from dating students.
-(Ahem.)
-Then you were going to ask me to marry you.
-And we were going to get married and live happily ever after.
+You were going to fall in love with me and quit your job to pursue a relationship with me…since college policy bans staff from dating students (ahem).
+Then we were going to get married and live happily ever after.
+But my plans didn’t exactly happen.

 Solomon knew what he was talking about when he said that people have lots of plans.
 My heart is bursting at the seams with them.
-I just need to trust God more than I trust my plans.
+Honestly, I need to trust God more than I trust my plans.

 See ya, Sean.